 Contact: ubcwomeninsurgery@gmail.com

 Mandate: Our club's mandate is to improve the health of women at every stage of their lives through education, outreach, fundraising and mentorship.
 Health is a complicated field as it has many facets through which it is influenced.
-Ultimately, whether it is teaching future physicians skills specific to women's health or outreach to youth, our initiatives aim to increase a women's ownership and empowerment around her health, instead of it being a taboo or uncomfortable subject.
-Health is one of the most intimate aspects of one's life; therefore, having positive experiences with her health can lend way to positive outcomes in other aspects of her life.
+Ultimately, whether it is teaching future physicians skills specific to women’s health or outreach to youth, our initiatives aim to increase a women’s ownership and empowerment around their health, instead of it being a taboo or uncomfortable subject.
+Health is one of the most intimate aspects of one's life; therefore, having positive experiences with health can lend way to positive outcomes in other aspects of one’s life.

 Description: The UBC WHI was started in 2012 by a medical student who saw the need for more education and outreach regarding women's health in the UBC Medicine community.
 Through speaker series and round-tables, the WHI aims to expand awareness about topical issues in women's health to medical students to complement the learning they receive in medical school.
 The WHI brings in physicians and other healthcare professionals that medical students would otherwise never get a chance to meet and hear from, providing valuable perspectives on women's health.
 The WHI also works in outreach, specifically with educating underprivileged populations about women's health.